morph-l2/morph-doc/docs/how-morphism-works/2-morphism-modular-design.md

 Morphism has the unique design of this, we introduced [Optimistic zkEVM](../how-morphism-works/responsive-validity-proof/2-why-rvp.md) as a new hybrid solution of state verifications.

-The state verfication process finalize and settle the Layer 2 transactions and states.
+The state verification process finalizes and settles Layer 2 transactions and states.

 #### Rollup - Data Avaibility